telerik/kendo-ui-core/docs/AngularJS/introduction.md

 With the 2015 Q1 release support for `k-ng-disabled` and `k-ng-readonly` directives has been introduced.
 Using them you can change the disabled/readonly state of the widget based on a scope variable.

+`k-ng-disabled` is supported by all widgets containing an `enabled` method, `k-ng-readonly` by all widgets containing an `readonly` method.

 #### Change disabled state

 ```html